-Blackduck Community Education is accepting registrations for the 3 Year Old Program and Early Childhood Family Education (ECFE) for the 2020-2021 school year.
-Please contact the Community Education office at 835-5206 or email firstname.lastname@example.org to register your child or if you have any questions.
+Blackduck Community Education is accepting registrations for the 3 Year Old Program and Early Childhood Family Education (ECFE) for the 2021-2022 school year.
+Please contact the Elementary Office at 835-5300 or email here to get registration information or for questions.

 Community Education Information